Menu

 A resume has a section devoted to educational achievements, just like a CV.

-Hiring managers will be confident in your ability to handle the responsibilities of a job, and that will open doors to greater success.
+Hiring managers will be confident in your ability to handle a job’s responsibilities, which will open doors to greater success.

 6. Personalize your resume:

-It’s critical to tailor your resume to each position and job description that you apply for.
+Tailoring your resume to each position and job description you apply for is critical.

 It’s common for recruiters to be drawn to resumes that include keywords from the job description and match the job requirements.
 It also piques their interest in your personal history.